 When you first start simplifying, it probably won’t be long before you come to items that you don’t want in your home, but you feel guilty about getting rid of.
 But is that guilt justified?

-How many times have you been given things you don’t really want, use or need?
-They belonged to someone, or were a gift from someone, or you feel guilty for having bought it.
+How many times have you been given things you don’t want, use or need?
+They belonged to someone or were a gift from someone, or you feel guilty for having bought it.

 No one else gets to decide, just you.

 This is your home and you are in control of the atmosphere that you allow in it.
-You are in control of what things belong and what things to do no do not belong.
+You get to decide what things belong and what things to do not belong.
 Not your mother, or grandmother, or sister, or dad or in laws… Just you.

 It’s hard at first, we don’t want to hurt people’s feelings if we get rid of things, particularly family heirlooms or gifts from family members.
-Because we try to manage everyone’s feelings.
+We are trying to manage everyone’s emotions.
 We want to avoid causing pain in anyone’s life.
 But at what cost?
 Stress?
 Anxiety?
 You have a choice: Possibly cause pain/sadness to someone or causing stress for yourself.

 You are not intentionally hurting people when you declutter items.